mike7d7/qalcdroid/README.md

 ## About

-calculator2 is an Android GUI for the incredible calculator [libqalculate](https://github.com/Qalculate/libqalculate).
+QalcDroid is an Android GUI for the incredible calculator [libqalculate](https://github.com/Qalculate/libqalculate).

 ## Features